 For plenty of creative inspiration, check out the hobbies and activities section of our website.

 Take a creative course online

 If you’re looking to explore your creative side, you might want to check out Skillshare.
 It offers a variety of free and paid classes, which are broken into bite-size chunks; allowing you to take regular breaks and learn at your own pace.

 Whether you want to learn how to paint with watercolours, capture self-portraits on camera, or draw your pet, Skillshare has a wide range of creative learning opportunities available.
-You can enjoy all Skillshare courses free for the first two months (at the time of publishing), after which you’ll still have access to 500 free classes, with the option to pay for thousands of premium courses.
+You can enjoy all Skillshare courses free for the first week.

 11. Learn to meditate

-There may be one or more skills on this list that you’d be interested in developing, but sometimes the biggest problem can be quieting your mind enough to do so.
+There may be skills on this list that you’d be interested in developing, but sometimes the biggest problem can be quieting your mind enough to do so.
 In this case, you could consider learning to meditate.

 Mindfulness is one of the most popular meditation techniques that increases your awareness of the present moment through your senses.
 For example, focusing exclusively on what you can smell, touch, or taste at any given moment.

 When we’re in the present moment, we aren’t able to focus on and worry about the past and future.
 So, during mindful moments, we tend to feel more peaceful.
 Our guide to mindfulness offers more information about the benefits of mindfulness, plus tips on how to get started.